Skin Hunters: Case

 Their sentences were upheld by the Łódź Appeal Court in June 2008.
 Further appeal was rejected by the Supreme Court of Poland on October 27, 2009.

 The investigation into the scandal is still ongoing and a total of forty other members of the casualty department are under investigation, as are the owners of a local funeral home for receiving information regarding the deaths of patients.
 The funeral home added the cost of the bribes it paid to the killers to the bills that the families of the deceased paid for their funerals.

 Discovery

-The scandal was first brought to public attention on January 23, 2002 in an article in the Polish newspaper Gazeta Wyborcza by Tomasz Patora, Marcin Stelmasiak and Przemysław Witkowski.
+The scandal was first brought to public attention on January 23, 2002, in an article in the Polish newspaper Gazeta Wyborcza by Tomasz Patora, Marcin Stelmasiak and Przemysław Witkowski.
 They described how the hospital workers or paramedics would call funeral homes regarding patient deaths in order to receive a bribe, and sometimes even killed patients.
-The dead patients were called "skins" and so the article was called "Skin Hunters" (Łowcy skór).
+The dead patients were called "skins" and so the article was called "Skin Hunters".